Mwaumba/yolo/backend/Explanation.md

 ## Kubernetes Cluster

-We chose GKE Autopilot for its ease of management and automatic scaling.
+I chose GKE Autopilot for its ease of management and automatic scaling.
 The cluster was set up in the `europe-west1` region to optimize for geographic proximity and latency.

 ## Docker Images